yushiangfu/study-notes/d1-i2c.md

 ## <a name="system-startup"></a> System Startup

-During the kernel startup, a few functions build the I2C framework and let's introduce the log a little bit.
+During kernel startup, functions build the I2C framework and log relevant information.

 - `aspeed_i2c_ic_of_init`
-  - All the I2C buses are designed to share one interrupt line, and the parent ISR is made ready here.
+  - I2C buses share a single interrupt line, with the parent interrupt service routine (ISR) being prepared.
-  - Every time an interrupt arrives, the parent ISR reads from the hardware and switches to that specific bus handler accordingly.
+  - Upon receiving an interrupt, the parent ISR reads from the hardware and switches to the corresponding bus handler.
 - `i2c_dev_init`
-  - It reserves a range of device numbers for I2C character devices (cdev) and hooks a callback.
+  - A range of device numbers is reserved for I2C character devices (cdev), with a callback function being attached.
-  - Whenever an adapter presents, that callback helps add its cdev to the object map.
+  - When an adapter is detected, the callback function assists in adding its cdev to the object map.
 - `aspeed_i2c_probe_bus`
-  - Each I2C bus registration from DTB eventually triggers the probing function, which prepares an adapter to the I2C framework.
+  - I2C bus registrations from the device tree eventually invoke the probing function, which sets up an adapter within the I2C framework.
-  - We don't see bus 0 and bus 13 because they are disabled in the device tree and thus left out.
+  - Bus 0 and bus 13 are not visible as they are disabled in the device tree and excluded from the process.

 ```
 [    0.000000] i2c controller registered, irq 17                               <---- aspeed_i2c_ic_of_init()